 The CLASS Statement

-By using CLASS statement in Proc means you can specify the variables whose values for analysis.
+Using the CLASS statement in Proc means you can specify the variables whose values are for analysis.
 You can use the below option with the class statement.
-To use the options in a CLASS statement, you have to use the ORDER of the classification variables.
+To use the options in a CLASS statement, you must use the ORDER of the classification variables.

 The ASCENDING/DESCENDING Options